HOW TO MAKE PILLAR CANDLES

-For this project, IGI 1274 was used.
+For this project, IGI 1274 was used, which is a mottling wax so the outcome will be slightly different, but it has been discontinued and we recommend using IGI 4625.
 Cutting this type of wax can be tricky.
 For this demonstration, the wax is cut with a putty knife but you may need to use another method if your wax is too hard.
 First, score the wax with a utility knife.
-Then take the scored piece of wax and hang it off the edge of a table or counter top.
+Then take the scored piece of wax and hang it off the edge of a table or countertop.
 Pressure is then applied to help break the wax on the score.
-You may need to do this a few times to get the wax in small enough pieces to fit in the pouring pot.
+You may need to do this a few times to get the wax into small enough pieces to fit in the pouring pot.
 (Be careful not to cut yourself or smash your fingers while doing this.)
 The wax can be weighed in the pouring pot so you do not have to transfer it from a different container.

 Step 2 - Melt the wax

 The wax will need to be heated to 180° in a double boiler.
 To create a double boiler, put about an inch of water in the sauce pan, and then place the pouring pot in the water.
 It is a good idea to add an inexpensive metal trivet or cookie cutter under the pouring pot to elevate it.
 Doing this ensures the wax is not receiving direct heat from any side.
 Adjust the heat to a medium-low setting.
 The water needs to be boiling, but it does not have to come to a rolling boil.
 If the water is at a rolling boil, it may splatter out of the pan.
 Check the temperature of the wax occasionally to make certain it is not getting too hot.
 Adjust the temperature as needed.
 While the wax is melting you can continue with the next steps, but make sure that the wax is never left unattended.

 Step 3 - Prepare the mold(s)